ChiWang/DmpSW/README.md

 Installation

+    1.  run pre-install.sh, do:
+        bash pre-install.sh

-    just execute "scons" at current directory.
+    2.  install, execute "scons" at current directory

     Then, DMPOS will ask you where to install it, the default prefix=/usr/local

 Set Environment